MagpiePKU/EpiTrace/docs/Bulk_ATAC.rst

 You also need to choose a reference clock-like loci for age estimation.
-Currently, the package provides a human ClockDML dataset as reference.
-Alternative datasets could be chosen by you.
+Currently, the package provides a human clock-like differential methylated loci dataset as reference.
+Alternative datasets could be chosen by user.

 To interpret the data, an important note is that EpiTrace age is reversed between bulk and single cell datasets.
 For a detailed technical explanation, please see :cite:p:`Xiao2022`.
 At the moment, please remember that higher age corresponds to **lower** EpiTrace age in bulk ATAC datasets, and **higher** EpiTrace age in single cell ATAC datasets.